 - Promoted – Tweets you used as an ad to reach a wider group of followers

 - Engagements – This is the total number of times a user has interacted with a Tweet.
-This includes all clicks anywhere on the Tweet (hashtags, avatar, links, username, Tweet expansion), retweets, clicks, follows and likes
+This includes all clicks anywhere on the Tweet (hashtags, avatar, links, username, Tweet expansion), retweets, clicks, follows and likes.

 - Engagement Rate – The number of Engagements (clicks, retweets, replies, follows and likes) divided by the total number of Impressions

 With Promoted Tweets, brands can push their ordinary Tweets as an ad to reach a wider audience or get more engagement from their followers.
-To know more about Promoted Tweets, learn more here.

-Promoted-only Tweets are ad campaigns specifically targeted to a custom set of audience.
-Learn more.
+Promoted-only Tweets are ad campaigns specifically targeted to a custom set of audiences.

 Brands can push a Video Tweet as Promoted Videos for their ad campaigns.